-There is a growing body of research that supports the effectiveness of acupuncture for a wide range of conditions, such as chronic pain.
+There is a growing body of high quality clinical trials that supports the effectiveness of acupuncture for a wide range of conditions, such as chronic pain.
 Tai chi and qi gong are well known for their de-stressing properties.
 Chinese herbs have been used for thousands of years to treat a wide range of health problems.
 A lot of pharmaceutical drugs originate from herbs.

 Watch the video below which explains how Chinese herbal products work.